Eusebius: Nicene Creed

-In the June 2002 issue of the Church History journal, Pier Beatrice reports that Eusebius testified that the word homoousios (consubstantial) "was inserted in the Nicene Creed solely by the personal order of Constantine."
+In the June 2002 issue of the Church History journal, Pier Franco Beatrice reports that Eusebius testified that the word homoousios (consubstantial) "was inserted in the Nicene Creed solely by the personal order of Constantine."

+However, the council evidently did not force the insertion of the word and instead adopted a text related to the confession of Jerusalem.
+The role of Constantine remained uncertain during the council.